yezkez10/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a patient to the database.
+Adds a patient to the clinic records.

 Format: `add /n NAME /p PHONE_NUMBER /e EMAIL /g GENDER /a AGE /eth ETHNICITY /ic NRIC /a ADDRESS [/t TAG]…​`
 * A patient has a name, phone number, email, gender, age, ethnicity, NRIC, address and optional tags.